orangebikelabs/opensqueeze/README.md

 ## License

-The license for the code is [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+The license for the code is [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).